afeld/markdown_proofer/README.md

 task default: :test
 ```

+### Configuration

+`MarkdownProofer::RakeTask.run` accepts the following named parameters:

+* `path` – The relative path to the file/directory that you want to validate.
+Defaults to the top-level directory.
+* `html_proofer` – Options passed to HTML::Proofer.
+See [the HTML::Proofer documentation](https://github.com/gjtorikian/html-proofer#configuration).

+### Travis CI

-and if you want to run the validation using [Travis CI](https://travis-ci.org), include
+If you want to run the validation using [Travis CI](https://travis-ci.org), include

 ```yaml
 # .travis.yml